A Confession

 Do you actually enjoy this kind of work?
 I know what I said.
 Don’t judge me.

-And yes, I deployed production fixes over FTP in 2026.
+And yes, I deployed production fixes over FTP.
 The server’s PHP was so old my syntax was too modern for it.
-SSH arrived the next week.
-I regret nothing.
+SSH arrived after the war was over.